cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 To retrieve the list of all tags, please navigate to [https://hub.docker.com/_/joomla/tags](https://hub.docker.com/_/joomla/tags).

-At the time of writing this article, Joomla *latest* correspond to Joomla version 4.4.0.
+During writing this article, Joomla *latest* correspond to Joomla version 4.4.0.
 So, what about to force to use Joomla 5.0.
 By surfing on the [tags](https://hub.docker.com/_/joomla/tags) page, you can retrieve in the list of tags this one: *5.0.0-php8.2-apache*.
-So just replace `image: joomla` with `image: joomla:5.0.0-php8.2-apache` in `docker-compose.yml` and it is done.
-You are forcing a specific version.
+So just replace `image: joomla` with `image: joomla:5.0.0-php8.2-apache` in `docker-compose.yml` and It's done. you're forcing a version.

 ```yaml
 version: '3.8'